 Many of our students describe our program as being like a family.
 This noncompetitive environment encourages everyone to work together and develop relationships.
 Your professors are available outside of class to help you with academic or personal problems.
 They will take time to pray with you and advise you.
 And their passion for education is contagious!Enjoy the wealth of resources you will find in our Curriculum Center: diverse library of children’s books, teaching materials, textbooks, workbooks, journals, activities, lesson plans assistance, die cuts, paper, art supplies.
 Everything you need to make a bulletin board or do a class project!In your classroom management class, learn how to deal effectively with a child who is causing problems.
 Make an effective discipline plan to settle problems within the classroom.Positive and effective ways to work with parents is part of every class you take.
 Learn how to deal with and motivate parents, how to keep parents involved with their students, how to relate with them in other ways besides just calling them in when their students are having problems.Putting knowledge to workWe give you excellent preparation for working with young children in a professional setting.
 As you complete your required practicum hours, you will have a wealth of experiences in a variety of settings – urban, rural, small town, multicultural.Begin by going into area preschools, day care centers and schools to observe.
 There you will find cooperating teachers who are very supportive and helpful.Then learn to teach by teaching.
 Prepare and present lessons.
 Get practice in dealing with unforeseen circumstances.
 Let children overwhelm you with their openness and enthusiasm.
 Come back rejuvenated and affirmed in your career choice.
 Reflect on your experiences.
 Determine your strengths and weaknesses.Learn about agencies in our community that reach out to families.
 Find out more about how they exist in the culture of our community: Catholic Charities, Harbor House, Salvation Army, Easter Seals and others.
 Discover how educators, schools and agencies are working together to make life better for our children.CareersAre you a person who:

 then a career in early childhood education may be just the one for you.Possible careers include: preschool teacher, preschool director, day care center teacher, day care center administrator, prekindergarten teacher, teacher’s aideFor more informationThis is a brief over view of what the School of Education offers to students.
-For more detailed information about procedures and requirements, go to the School of Education website or the online catalog.Early Childhood Education is part of the School of Education.
+For more detailed information about procedures and requirements, go to the online catalog.Early Childhood Education is part of the School of Education.

 Gain the skills and knowledge you need to translate your love for children into a career.